ivanitlearning/AWS-Associate-Courses/SOA-C02/Labs.md

    3. Table mappings ->  Specify 'a4lwordpress' as DB to migrate
    4. Create task (will start immediately if enabled)

+## RDS multi-AZ and recovering snapshots

+1. Take snapshot of RDS instance
+2. When complete go to Databases -> Click DB -> **Modify**
+3. Check **Create a standby instance (recommended for production usage)** -> Continue -> Modify DB instance
+4. When done, verify by Actions -> Reboot DB instance (with failover)
+5. After several mins, check that the instance now shows a different AZ

+## Restore DB from snapshot

+1. RDS -> Snapshots -> Select snapshot -> Actions -> Restore snapshot
+2. Specify DB instance name, VPC and SGs
+   1. Try to pick the same instance class (**Include previous generation classes**)
+   2. Restore and wait till complete
+3. Edit the config file in the application to point to restored RDS instance

 # Launch Templates

 Create launch template